heri/studiozenkai/content/post/elon-von-braun-marsprojekt.md

 In 2023, he launched Starship.
 A silver rocket taller than the Statue of Liberty.
 He said Mars needed a technocracy.
 There were be no nations.
 Only engineers.

-In 2025, Elon had DOGE, a handful of engineers, rule over the federal government.
+In 2025, Elon had DOGE, a handful of engineers and technicians, rule over the federal government.

 In 1952, von Braun wrote: “Mars is governed by professionals—engineers, scientists.”
 The book said the Martian leader was called the Elon.